Bartmr/not-me/README.md

 </Formik>;
 ```

-If you plan on doing a custom `validate` function, `not-me/lib/resolvers/formik/formik-resolver` also exports `messagesTreeToFormikErrors`, which transforms _Not-Me_ error message trees into _Formik_ errors.
+If you plan on doing a custom `validate` function, `not-me-resolver-formik` also exports `messagesTreeToFormikErrors`, which transforms _Not-Me_ error message trees into _Formik_ errors.

 #### <a name="nest"></a> Nest